himalayahall/demo/README.md

 9. [Start](#start-session) the replay session.
 Events will start streaming at the new speed.
 When this replay session finishes take a look at the service log tail.
 Replay **duration** should be approximately *half* the previous replay session since the stream was replayed at *twice* the normal speed.

-10. One final test to get a sense of the raw performance of replay server.
+10. One final test to get a sense of the raw performance of replay service.
 First, [create](#create-session) a new replay session.
 Then [set](#change-replay-speed) replay speed for the new session to a large value, e.g. `1000.0`.
 Finally, [start](#start-session) the session.
-When this replay session finishes take a look the service log tail.
-Replay duration will be a much smaller number!
+Replay server will finish playing events at a high rate in `00:00:00:566 (about half a second)`!
 <!---->
 ### Automation recipe for kicking the tires